nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 2. Locate the empty data file that the app creates on the new computer.

-3. Replace the empty data file with the file containing the data from your previous AddressBook home folder.
+3. Replace the empty data file with the file containing the data from your previous ManageHR home folder.

 Now, your data should be successfully transferred to the new computer.